Student Clubs & Organizations

 A group of young ladies who created a sorority based on service for the future of not only us, but our future generations.
 We come together, not as peers but as sisters, to performs such tasks.
 Sisterhood is where individuals from different backgrounds come together and become sisters for life.
 It's a life changing experience that will not only benefit those we are helping, but also ourselves, in hopes that these young ladies will turn into strong and independent women.
 Alpha Sigma Psi will be the next milestone in our life, opening new doors and creating email@example.com

-The Marywood Architecture and Interior Design Club consists of, but is not limited to, architecture and interior architecture/design students.
-Members gain access to the latest design developments, network with peers and professionals and become members of the professional interiors email@example.com
+The American Institute of Architecture Students consists of, but is not limited to, architecture and interior architecture/design students.
+Members gain access to the latest design developments, network with peers and professionals, and receive information that is helpful in the process of becoming a licensed email@example.com

 The purposes of the Athletic Training Club include: encouraging, advancing, and improving the student athletic trainers within the program; developing the abilities of its members; providing an exchange of thoughts and ideas to better its members' understanding of the field of athletic training; enabling members to share camaraderie among themselves; and, introducing others to the field of athletic training.
 Membership is open to anyone interested in joining the firstname.lastname@example.org

-The Biology Club serves as a forum for social activities, networking possibilities, studying/research opportunities, and exciting excursions for all science majors.
-The Biology Club aims to stimulate interest in both the pure and applied biological sciences at college and community levels and acts on behalf of biology students in campus-wide student government/club firstname.lastname@example.org
+The Biology & Chemistry Club serves as a forum for social activities, networking possibilities, studying/research opportunities, and exciting excursions for all science majors.
+The Biology & Chemistry Club aims to stimulate interest in both the pure and applied sciences at college and community levels and acts on behalf of science students in campus-wide student government/club activities.
+Students of all majors are invited to firstname.lastname@example.org

 The goals of this organization are to provide a forum through which social work majors can broaden and enrich their knowledge base, as it relates to social work education and practice; to function in a liaison capacity with the School of Social Work; to provide active voluntary service in various community organizations; and to provide student input into the policies, curriculum, and other educational endeavors of the Bachelor of Social Work Program.firstname.lastname@example.org

-The mission of the Chess club is to provide a way for students to play chess, teach basic rules and tactics and to compete in various chess email@example.com
+The mission of the Chess club is to provide a way for students to play chess, teach basic rules and tactics and to compete in various chess tournaments.

 The CMYKlub at Marywood University aims at providing students with a place to share ideas on artistic design in a modern world.
 The club works collectively to expand knowledge in realms of color, shape, line, composition, typography, photo manipulation, advertisement, and other various areas of design.
 The club also prepares students for entry-level work and aids them in portfolio layouts, social networking, gallery work, clientele and other company related email@example.com